 Bundle dried herbs along with pine needles and small tree branches for this elegant fire starter from Purely Katie.
 Finish by wrapping with paper doilies and twine, and voila—you've got the loveliest handmade addition to any holiday gift.

 6. Recycled Material Fire Starter from Freckled Fox

-Fashion a fire starter completely from recycled materials – wax, dryer lint and old egg cartons are all you need with this DIY from Freckled Fox.
-The resulting fire starters may not look all that glam, but they’re environmental-friendly and make a really good fire starter.
+Fashion a fire starter completely from recycled materials.
+Wax, dryer lint, and old egg cartons are all you need with this DIY from Freckled Fox.
+The resulting fire starters may not look all that glam, but they're environmentally friendly and make a really good fire starter.

 7. Homemade Wax Fire Starters from Hello Nest

-Soy wax, cinnamon sticks and bay leaves are the basic supplies you need to finally make a romantic night in front of the fireplace easy peasy.
-Bonus: these smell delightful when you add dried cardamon or star anise, small pine cones and wintery essential oils.13
+Soy wax, cinnamon sticks, and bay leaves are the basic supplies you need to finally make a romantic night in front of the fireplace easy peasy.
+Bonus: these smell delightful when you add dried cardamom or star anise, small pine cones, and wintery essential oils.198